elotl/smf-nova/README.md

 ...
 ```

-### Step 4: Verify SMF was scheduled according to Schedule Policy
+### Step 4: Verify SMF was scheduled to the right workload cluster(s) according to Schedule Policy

 #### Schedule Policy 1: Spread/Duplicate
 One instance of SMF should be running on each of the workload clusters.